-Healthcare System The healthcare system is insufficient even with notable improvements in recent years.
+The healthcare system is insufficient even with notable improvements in recent years.
 Healthcare is inconsistently available in urban centers, while in rural areas where the vast majority of the population resides, access to health care varies from limited to none.
 For example, Addis Ababa and other major cities have some medical facilities, but most Ethiopians do not have access to proper medical care.

 The nation has few physicians, life expectancy remains very low, and infant mortality is extremely high.
-Average life expectancy at birth is 67 years, for males it is 65 years and 70 years for females (2023 estimate).
+Average life expectancy at birth is 68 years, for males it is 65 years and 70 years for females (2024 estimate).

 HIV/AIDS: Reports indicate that as many as 0.8% of adults are infected with HIV/AIDS, which has contributed to falling life expectancy since the early 1990s.
 According to the Ministry of Health, a third of young adult deaths are AIDS-related.

-Malnutrition and food insecurity are widespread, especially among children.
+Malnutrition and food insecurity are widespread, especially

+among children.
 Ethiopia's structural food deficit is so severe that even in the most productive years, at least 7-9 million people require food relief.

-Social and Health Programs Reconstruction: During the 1990s the government increased funding for social and health programs, which brought corresponding improvements in school enrollments, adult literacy, and infant mortality rates.
+1990s the government increased funding for social and health programs, which brought corresponding improvements in school enrollments, adult literacy, and infant mortality rates.
 These expenditures stagnated or declined during the 1998-2000 war with Eritrea, and since the ceasefire, outlays for healthcare have grown, although far below what is needed.

-Poverty reduction: In 2002, the government embarked on a program that called for greater spending in education, health, sanitation, and water.
-Again in 2004, it launched a 5-year program to expand primary healthcare, and in early 2005, it began distributing antiretroviral drugs for HIV-infected adults.
-Restricted Food & Dietary Customs - Strict religious dietary and fasting customs influence the Ethiopian diet. - Muslim and Orthodox Christian beliefs forbid eating pork - most Muslims do not consume alcohol. - Orthodox Christians avoid closed-hoof animals and those that do not chew a cud. - Abstain from dairy products and meat on Wednesdays, Fridays, and during Lent and other fasting periods. - Slaughter animals for food with the animal's head turned toward the east while throat is cut "In the name of the Father, the Son, and the Holy Ghost." - Muslims slaughter them "In the name of Allah the Merciful." - Muslims during holy month of Ramadan daily fast from sunrise to sundown. - People wash hands before meal is served. - o Traditional for oldest person to wash first. - All food eaten by hand and from common platter taking food with right hand. - Host expects guests to eat and drink freely until food is finished - host may occasionally say "please eat.". - Guests expected to stop eating when host is finished.
+Poverty reduction: Since 2002, the government has embarked on a pathway to prosperity focused on greater spending in education, health, sanitation, and water.
+In 2022, the Ethiopian Ministry of Health launched a 5-year National Health Equity Strategy to make healthcare more equitable and affordable.

+Restricted Food & Dietary Customs

+- Strict religious dietary and fasting customs influence the Ethiopian diet. - Muslim and Orthodox Christian beliefs forbid eating pork - most Muslims do not consume alcohol. - Orthodox Christians avoid closed-hoof animals and those that do not chew a cud. - Abstain from dairy products and meat on Wednesdays, Fridays, and during Lent and other fasting periods. - Slaughter animals for food with the animal's head turned toward the east while throat is cut "In the name of the Father, the Son, and the Holy Ghost." - Muslims slaughter them "In the name of Allah the Merciful" - Muslims during holy month of Ramadan daily fast from sunrise to sundown. - People wash hands before meal is served. - Traditional for oldest person to wash first. - All food eaten by hand and from common platter taking food with right hand. - Host expects guests to eat and drink freely until food is finished - host may occasionally say "please eat." - Guests expected to stop eating when host is finished.

 11. ECONOMICS AND RESOURCES

 Economic Overview

-One of the world's poorest countries, Ethiopia bases its economy on rain-fed agriculture, constituting nearly 38% of gross domestic product (GDP).
-The Mengistu regime imposed radical changes,
+One of the world's poorest countries, Ethiopia bases its economy on rain-fed agriculture, constituting nearly 36% of gross domestic product (GDP).
+The Mengistu regime imposed radical changes.